billyxs/redux-waiter/README.md

 custom views to different waiter states, as well as add custom actions to the mount and unmount lifecycle events

-Below is the full interface for connectRequest, ordered in the sequence that the actions take place
+Below is the full interface for connectWaiter, ordered in the sequence that the actions take place

 ```javascript
 import { connectWaiter } from 'redux-waiter'